artefactual/atom-docs/user-manual/glossary/glossary.rst

     <manage-static-pages>`).

   Information area
-    Information areas appear on :term:`edit pages <edit page>` and group related :term:`fields <field>` based on the organization of elements of description in `ICA <http://www.ica.org/>`__ (or other supported) descriptive standards.
-They are comprised of a number of :term:`fields
+    Information areas appear on :term:`view pages <view page>` and :term:`edit pages <edit page>` of any standards-based description template in AtoM, and group related :term:`fields <field>` based on the organization of elements of description in `ICA <http://www.ica.org/>`__
-    <field>` in the body of the information area, and an :term:`area header`,
-    whose name is drawn from the related area or section of the standard upon which the descriptive template is based.
-Clicking on the :term:`area header` of an information area toggles it between closed (all fields in that area hidden) and open (all fields visible) when in :term:`edit mode`;
+    (or other supported) descriptive standards.
+They are comprised of a number of :term:`fields <field>` in the body of the information area, and an :term:`area header`, whose name is drawn from the related area or section of the standard upon which the descriptive template is based.

-    in :term:`view mode`, clicking on an :term:`area header` will result in opening the related information area in :term:`edit mode` (if the user is logged in and has sufficient :term:`access privileges <access privilege>` to edit a record).
-See: `recurring-information-areas`
+    Clicking on the :term:`area header` of an information area toggles it between closed (all fields in that area hidden) and open (all fields visible) when in :term:`edit mode`; in :term:`view mode`, clicking on an :term:`area header` will result in opening the related information area in :term:`edit mode` (if the user is logged in and has sufficient
+    :term:`access privileges <access privilege>` to edit a record).
+For more information and a screenshot, see:
+    :ref:`recurring-information-areas`.

   Information object
     An information object is another term for an :term:`archival